|Coordinates:||4.8138 N 116.8720 E (mistake up to 17 km)|

 Yellow meranti might be known to a wider public thanks to the popular computer game "Minecraft" - it is one of the tree species which can be planted in this game.
 Thus the headings of some articles about the discovery of the tree gave a kind of nickname to the tree - "Minecraft tree".
 This is not an official name though.

-See Tallest yellow meranti tree, Maliau Basin on the map of Malaysia!
+See 89.5 m tall yellow meranti tree, Maliau Basin on the map of Malaysia!

 - Minecraft tree "probably" the tallest tree in the Tropics, University of Cambridge.
 Accessed on July 20, 2016.